OfficeDev/TrainingContent/O3658/01 Introduction to add-in model transition/Readme.md

-# 1 - Introduction to app model transition #
+# 1 - Introduction to add-in model transition #

 ----------

-Introduction to the transitions to app model.
-Concentrates on key message around why would you do that and what are the key benefits of the app model based implementations in the cloud and in the on-premises.
+This is the introduction module for the general add-in model transformation or transition.
+We concentrate on the reasoning behind the add-in model and on the process off approaching these kind of projects.
+We'll also tackle some of the key questions around farm solutions, sandbox solutions and the add-in model, including their differences and reasoning why we recommend the add-in model as the de-facto option for Office 365 and on-premises customizations.

 **Agenda**
-- Introduction to app model transition topic
+- Introduction to add-in model transition topic
 - Transition process
-- App model principles
+- Add-in model principles
 - Customization considerations

 **Key recommendations**
-- Move gradually to app model
+- Move gradually to add-in model
 - Align with service and product roadmap
 - Concentrate on end user experience and business requirements
 - Avoid sandbox solutions

-**Lab - Requesting Office365 Trial Tenant**
-Demonstrates process of provisioning a new Office365 tenant and set up the basic environment which will be used for other exercises.
+**Lab - Requesting Office 365 Trial Tenant** Demonstrates process of provisioning a new Office 365 tenant and set up the basic environment which will be used for other exercises.

 - [Lab manual](Lab.md)